 Ashley’s experience as a mental health clinician has allowed her to witness how resilient people are.
 In providing therapy to adults, she pulls from her experiences and background working with people who are experiencing depression, anxiety, grief & loss (including neonatal and child loss), parenting children with special needs and adjusting to major life changes.

 Recognizing that everyone’s experiences are unique, Ashley uses various evidence based treatment models to help people regain a sense of control and balance in their lives so that they can cope and live their best life regardless of what the current situation may be.
+This includes her certification in EMDR therapy model as well as other evidence based approaches.

 Dan moved from New Jersey to attend Calvin College where he majored in elementary education.
 After teaching fifth grade in Chicago for three years, Dan moved back to Michigan and received his Master’s degree at Western Michigan University in counseling.
 Dan is Licensed Professional Counselor with a wide variety of experience working with adolescents and families.
 He has worked in many different capacities at Wedgwood Christian Services for the past 15 years.
 He has been trained extensively in substance use and trauma.
 Dan is an empathetic counselor excited to provide an atmosphere that will allow individuals to walk away feeling empowered to deal with all of life’s challenges.